Tarkio College: History

 The Tarkio College Alumni Association preserved the original Tarkio College 1883 corporation and began the process to reopen the college in 2012 with a revised mission of providing continuing education for professionals as mandated for them by various state agencies, licensing boards or accrediting agencies.
 It does not provide academic credits at this time.
 Education and training will be available at locations throughout the United States as traditional seminars, online classes, interactive webinars—and also at the home campus in Tarkio, MO.
 The Alumni Association has rented the main building on the Tarkio campus, Rankin Hall, and is in the process of restoring this 1931 landmark.
 Robert A. Hughes, Tarkio College Class of 1971, is the current president of the newly reorganized college.

-Effective September 2019, Tarkio College Inc. has been issued a Certificate of Operation from the Missouri Department of Higher Education.
+In September 2019, Tarkio College Inc.received a Certificate of Operation from the Missouri Department of Higher Education.
 Operating as Tarkio Technology Institute, TTI or Tarkio Tech, as it is known locally offers technical certification courses for professionals in Plumbing, Wind Energy, and Welding.

-January 6, 2020 ushered in a new era of education on the Tarkio College campus as it welcomed its first student in the welding program which, due to the small class size, was able to complete the program in 1 semester.
-During the summer semesters, Tarkio Tech is able to offer the full program in an intense 13 week program.
-The fall of 2020 marked the first official full year of classes in the 3 program areas originally approved by the state in September 2019.
+January 6, 2020, TTI welcomed its first student in the welding program.
+The fall of 2020 marked the first official full year of classes in the three program areas originally approved by the state in September 2019.

-New programs are being added for the 2021 school year to include HVAC training as well as computer repair and maintenance.
-Programs will continually be added as Tarkio Tech continues to expand the programs offered to meet the regional employment needs in the four state area and beyond.
+In 2021, instruction was added in HVAC and computer repair and maintenance.